reisman-internship-2019-greenmap/GreenMap-client/README.md

 2. Open terminal/command prompt
 3. cd into the route directory
 4. Run `npm install`
+5. Run 'npm install expo-cli --global'
-5. Run `expo start`, `npm start` works too.
+6. Run `expo start`, `npm start` works too.
-6. Proceed as with a normal Expo app (see https://expo.io/learn if you've never used Expo before)
+7. Proceed as with a normal Expo app (see https://expo.io/learn if you've never used Expo before)

 NOTE: The "backend" folder is currently not in use because we are having trouble interacting with a locally running server.
 We do know that the app can interact with a live server (e.g. http://example.com/movies.json).
 When our server is live rather than local we expect less issues.